konuleminova/tenders_app_assignment/README.md

 # Tenders in Poland App

 ## Overview
 This repository hosts a Flutter application designed for a technical assessment.
-It utilizes the "Tenders in Poland API" to display a paginated list of tenders and a dashboard for summary information.
+It utilizes the "Tenders in Poland API" to display a paginated list of tenders and a details for summary information.
 The focus is on demonstrating effective data and state management using the Repository design pattern.

 ### Technologies Used
 - **Flutter**: Used for building the cross-platform mobile application.